stablekernel/aqueduct/doc/tutorial/2016-06-19-executing-queries.md

 Building Models
 ---

-`aqueduct` has a built-in ORM (some of which is modeled after the iOS/macOS Core Data framework).
+Aqueduct has a built-in ORM (some of which is modeled after the iOS/macOS Core Data framework).
 Like all ORMs, rows of a database are mapped to objects.
-In `aqueduct`, these instances are of type `Model<T>`.
+In Aqueduct, these instances are of type `Model<T>`.
 Let's define a model that represents a 'question'.
 Create a new directory in `lib` named `model`, and then add a new file to it named `question.dart`.

 A model is made up of two classes, its instance type and its persistent type.
 In your request handling methods, you deal with the instance type.
 The persistent type is declared once and used to indicate which properties of the model are actually stored in the database.
 By convention, but not required, persistent types are the name of the instance type, prefixed with '\_'.
 In `question.dart`, let's define a persistent type for a question: